dwmkerr/angular-modal-service/README.md

 * `bodyClass`: Optional.
 The custom css class to append to the body while the modal is open (optional, useful when not using Bootstrap).
 * `preClose`: Optional.
 A function which will be called before the process of closing a modal starts.
 The signature is `function preClose(modal, result, delay)`.
 It is provided the `modal` object, the `result` which was passed to `close` and the `delay` which was passed to close.
 * `locationChangeSuccess`: Optional.
 Allows the closing of the modal when the location changes to be configured.
 If no value is set, the modal is closed immediately when the `$locationChangeSuccess` event fires.
 If `false` is set, event is not fired.
 If a number `n` is set, then the event fires after `n` milliseconds.
+* `wrapper`: Optional.
+Boolean default to `false`.
+If true, wrap the template in a div.
+* `wrapperClass`: Optional.
+String default to `modal-wrapper`.
+Relative `wrapper` option, define the class of the wrapper element.

 #### The Modal Object